 Sundarbans is the largest mangrove forest in the world spread between India and Bangladesh.
 60% of the forest is located in Bangladesh, and this part of the forest is the densest and diverse with flora and fauna.
 Only in the Bangladesh part of Sundarbans, you can have a true experience of the mangrove forest.

 To visit Sundarbans, you must book with a tour operator – no way to visit it on your own.
-A tour of this forest with a wrong tour operator could be a complete waste of time and money.
+A tour of this forest with the wrong tour operator could be a complete waste of time and money.
 Here is a list of the best things to do in Sundarbans, which you must check if a tour operator is offering before going on a tour with them.

 Best things to do in the Sundarbans Mangrove Forest

 Sundarbans is a very big forest with so many places to go and so many things to do.
 Before visiting the forest, you must know where you need to go and what you need to do.
-Here is a list of 08 best experience you must have in Sundarbans for the ultimate experience of the largest mangrove forest on earth.
+Here is a list of 08 best experiences you must have in Sundarbans for the ultimate experience of the largest mangrove forest on earth.

 Morning boat ride on a canal

 1. Morning boat ride on the narrow canals of the Sundarbans Mangrove Forest

-Hundreds of creeks and canals are spread across Sundarbans, which are the life-line of the greatest mangrove forest on earth.
+Hundreds of creeks and canals are spread across Sundarbans, which are the lifeline of the greatest mangrove forest on earth.
 Early morning, all the animals and birds come to these narrow creeks and canals to drink water and catch prays.
-A ride on a noiseless row-boat on these narrow creeks and canals early in the morning could be rewarding.
+A ride on a noiseless rowboat on these narrow creeks and canals early in the morning could be rewarding.
 This would provide the best experience in the forest.
 Only on these trips, you’ll be able to spot lots of animals and birds.
 You need to be extremely quiet on these trips to make sure not to scare them.
-That is why you must travel on a small group.
+That is why you must travel in a small group.

 Walk inside the forest